Energy in Thailand: Electricity

-Energy experts working for the World Wildlife Fund have calculated that Thailand and four Mekong Region neighbours could achieve 100% renewable energy electricity generation by 2050.
-Their study showed that these countries can produce and use electricity from solar power, wind power, biogas, and small run-of-the-river hydroelectricity.
-The findings conflict with government plans that discount renewables.
+Around 100% of the population has electricity access.
+Thailand's electricity consumption was 2.965 MWh / Capita in 2023, representing a 105% increase since 2000.
+Thailand has relatively high electricity consumption per capita compared with other countries in Southeast Asia.
+The Electricity Generating Authority of Thailand (EGAT) accounts for about 29% of Thailand's electricity generation capacity.
+Independent Power Producers supply about 35%, Small Power Producers about 17%, and electricity imports roughly 11%.
+Electricity distribution is the responsibility of the Metropolitan Electricity Authority for Bangkok, Nonthaburi, and Samut Prakan, and the Provincial Electricity Authority for the rest of the country.

-Rising temperatures increase electricity demand.
+Rising temperatures due to climate change increase electricity demand.
 It is estimated that cities the size of Bangkok may require as much as 2 gigawatts of additional electricity for each increase of 1 degree Celsius in temperature due to increased demand for air conditioning.

-As the April 2024 report highlights, Thailand is facing an extraordinary increase in electricity consumption due to an ongoing severe heat wave.
+For example, an April 2024 heatwave in Thailand led to a large increase in electricity consumption due to an ongoing severe heat wave.
 The country recorded a historic peak in electricity usage at 34,443.1 megawatts, surpassing the previous record of 34,130.5 megawatts set in May 2023.
 This significant spike in power usage is primarily driven by the revival of key sectors such as business and tourism, which are still rebounding alongside the extreme temperatures.
-The Electricity Generating Authority of Thailand (EGAT) has acknowledged this trend and now anticipates that electricity demand may further escalate, potentially exceeding 35,000 megawatts in the near future.
+The EGAT has acknowledged this trend and now anticipates that electricity demand may further escalate, potentially exceeding 35,000 megawatts in the near future.

+Energy analysts have reported that Thailand has significant potential to generate much more electricity from renewable sources, particularly solar power.
+Ember argue that Thailand could expand renewable generation substantially by increasing solar capacity and integrating battery storage to balance supply and demand.